 Functional Assessment Staging (FAST)

-Whereas the GDS is focused more on a patient's memory and cognitive ability, the FAST system is a little more narrowly focused on a patient's practical ability to carry out daily activities.
+The GDS is focused more on a patient's memory and cognitive ability.
+The FAST system is more narrowly focused on a patient's practical ability to carry out daily activities.
 (The same patient can be rated at one stage on the GDS and a different stage on the FAST scale.)
 As with the GDS, the FAST scale is intended to track the decline of Alzheimer's patients.
 But since it has a slightly different focus, it can also sometimes be applied to other kinds of dementia patients.
 This scale includes seven main stages, with multiple sub-stages in levels 6 and 7.
 The stages are:

 Treatments and Prevention

 In the vast majority of cases, a person cannot recover from dementia.
-Rare exceptions do exist, but only for people who have symptoms of dementia caused by uncommon disorders that can be fully treated.
-There is currently no cure for dementia caused by conditions like Alzheimer's disease, LBD, or vascular dementia.
+Rare exceptions exist, but only for people who have symptoms of dementia caused by uncommon disorders that can be fully treated.
+There is currently no cure for dementia caused by Alzheimer's disease, LBD, or vascular dementia.
 However, many forms of dementia can be partially treated or even slowed down.
-The earlier a person is diagnosed, the easier it is to optimize his or her treatment and manage the symptoms going forward.
+The earlier a person is diagnosed, the easier it is to optimize their treatment and manage the symptoms going forward.